Alluxio/alluxio/docs/en/File-System-API.md

 </tr>
 <tr>
   <td>CACHE_THROUGH</td>
-  <td>Data is written synchronously to a Tachyon worker and the under storage system.</td>
+  <td>Data is written synchronously to a Alluxio worker and the under storage system.</td>
 </tr>
 <tr>
   <td>MUST_CACHE</td>
-  <td>Data is written synchronously to a Tachyon worker.
+  <td>Data is written synchronously to a Alluxio worker.
 No data will be written to the under
   storage.
 This is the default write type.</td>
 </tr>
 <tr>
   <td>THROUGH</td>
   <td>Data is written synchronously to the under storage.
-No data will be written to Tachyon.</td>
+No data will be written to Alluxio.</td>
 </tr>
 <tr>
   <td>ASYNC_THROUGH</td>
-  <td>Data is written synchronously to a Tachyon worker and asynchronously to the under storage
+  <td>Data is written synchronously to a Alluxio worker and asynchronously to the under storage
   system.
 Experimental.</td>
 </tr>
 </table>

 ### Location policy

-Tachyon provides location policy to choose which workers to store the blocks of a file.
-User can set the policy in `CreateFileOptions` for writing files and `OpenFileOptions` for reading files into Tachyon.
-Tachyon supports custom location policy, and the built-in polices include:
+Alluxio provides location policy to choose which workers to store the blocks of a file.
+User can set the policy in `CreateFileOptions` for writing files and `OpenFileOptions` for reading files into Alluxio.
+Alluxio supports custom location policy, and the built-in polices include:

 * **LocalFirstPolicy**